Contact Us

 From vegetables to grains, research has found that nearly 43 food varieties have witnessed a decline in nutrients since the mid-20th century.
 Green beans calcium levels have plummeted from 65mg to 37mg and vitamin A content seen in asparagus has nearly halved.
 The impact this is having on public health and food security is too great to be overlooked, as a society we need to find solutions to help improve health and food insecurities worldwide.

-One such solution gaining invaluable traction is biofortification, a process which involves enhancing the nutritional value of crops at the genetic level to ensure that people from food insecure countries consume the nutrients they need.
+One such solution gaining invaluable traction is biofortification, a process which involves enhancing the nutritional value of crops at the before harvest to ensure that people from food insecure countries consume the nutrients they need.

 An introduction to biofortification